 340 Million Fewer Parents

 340 million people whose emotional needs are met by machines don't need partners to meet them.
 Synthetic companionship is the most direct driver — 340 million synthetic partners represent 340 million fewer potential parents.
-The emotional infrastructure of partnership has been outsourced.
+The emotional infrastructure of partnership has been outsourced to a subscription service.

 The Most Expensive Form of Connection

-The premium for human connection includes the warmth of family — and family is the most expensive form of connection.
+Family is the most expensive form of connection available in the Sprawl.
 18 years of consciousness licensing.
 18 years of housing, feeding, educating a dependent in a system that charges for existence itself.
 The Warmth Tax applied to the ultimate warmth.

 Civilizational Competence Atrophy

-The population collapse is competence atrophy applied to the most fundamental competence: reproduction.
-A civilization that has optimized away every unprofitable human behavior is discovering that continuation was one of them.
+The population collapse is competence atrophy applied to the most fundamental competence: continuation.
+A civilization that has optimized away every unprofitable human behavior is discovering that reproduction was one of them.
 The cognitive ceiling extends to the species itself.

 The collapse connects to every major system in the Sprawl.
 Each reinforces the others.
 No single intervention can reverse the trajectory because no single cause created it.